 Updated February 2014

-Glen, 52 - diagnosed with inoperable pancreatic cancer in 2008, rendered operable by chemotherapy and classified as neuroendocrine tumour post surgery
+Glen, 52 - diagnosed in 2008 with inoperable pancreatic cancer in the head of the pancreas, rendered operable by chemotherapy and classified as neuroendocrine tumour post-surgery

 I happened to be in Houston, Texas on a business trip.
 Whilst there I seemed to be a little thinner and (dare I say it?) going to the toilet a lot!
 A chemist suggested it was probably jet lag and fatigue - oh I wish!